-- Grapevines mature for a period of 50 or so years, at which point they are considered to be “old vines.”
+- Grapevines mature for a period of 30 or so years, at which point many are considered to be “old vines.”
 Of course, there is no official definition for “old vine” wines.

 - As long as the environment provides the plant’s basic needs, the vine will continue to survive.
 In fact, there are vines over 400 years old.

 - Without human intervention, grapevines will naturally grow into a bushy-tree-like mess of leaves and branches.
 Meticulous pruning and training help the vines stay nice and organized, and focus their energy on growing impeccable grapes.

 One of the hardest and most important activities in the vineyard is the winter pruning.
 This determines which year-old shoot will be conserved for next year and ultimately how much fruit the vine will bear in the next vintage.

 In spring, a crucial moment takes place: buds begin to grow.
 The buds are extremely delicate and it’s not uncommon for spring hailstorms to destroy the buds, which will reduce the year’s crop, sometimes by 100%.

 After the buds break in early spring, they continue to grow.
 Some viticulturists prune the downward facing shoots to ensure that all the shoots grow upward and to reduce the potential crop size.
 This strategy involves reducing quantity to increase quality because vines that produce limited numbers of grapes produce more concentrated grapes.

 The flowers of grapevines are called perfect flowers: they pollinate themselves without the need of bees.